 Co-authors: SureCloud’s Managing Cybersecurity Consultant Chris Hembrow and Senior Cybersecurity Consultant Nick Spencer.

 In the previous article, we examined the threats and controls from an attacker across a disparate Wide Area Network (WAN).
-In this article, we will review the controls to protect against an attacker with direct access to an Organization’s local corporate network.
+This article will review the controls to protect against an attacker with direct access to an Organization’s local corporate network.

-Often a corporate network is based on a flat network, where all systems can connect to all others with only system or application-level access control preventing connections.
+Often, corporate networks are based on flat networks, where all systems can connect to all others, with only system or application-level access control in place for security.
 There may be some segmented elements, such as for PCI-DSS, but these are usually very limited in scope.

-The principle of Least Privilege must apply to networks as well as to the applications on those networks so that only approved and authorized systems or devices can communicate with each other.
-This will help to minimize unauthorized access to systems, and to prevent attackers from “pivoting” across the network into other systems.
+The principle of Least Privilege must apply to networks and the applications on those networks so that only approved and authorised systems or devices can communicate with each other.
+This will help to both minimise unauthorised access to systems and prevent attackers from “pivoting” across the network into other systems.
 It will also help to contain malware outbreaks.

 “Proper network segmentation is a very effective security mechanism to prevent an intruder from propagating exploits or laterally moving around an internal network.
 On a poorly segmented network, intruders can extend their impact to control critical devices or gain access to sensitive data and intellectual property.
 Security architects must consider the overall infrastructure layout, segmentation, and segregation.
 Segregation separates network segments based on role and functionality.
 A securely segregated network can contain malicious occurrences, reducing the impact from intruders, if they have gained a foothold somewhere inside the network.”